 During the year under review six deposition gauges were deployed at sample sites in the vicinity of the Ravensdown premises on two occasions.
-The first deployment began in January and lasted 20 days.
-The second deployment began in February and lasted 20 days.
+The first deployment began in January 2019 and lasted 21 days.
+The second deployment began in February 2019 and lasted 22 days.
 All of the sites are shown in Figure 1, and those in closer proximity to the site are also shown in Figure 8.
-Their locations are described in Table 9.
-The material from these gauges was analysed for solid particulates and total deposited phosphorus.
-The deposition survey results for the year under review are presented in Table 10.
+Their locations are described in Table 12.
+The material from these gauges was analysed for solid particulates.
+The deposition survey results for the year under review are presented in Table 13.
 The prevailing wind directions during the surveys are shown in Appendix II.

-Table 9 Description of Ravensdown deposition gauge sample sites
+Table 12 Description of Ravensdown deposition gauge sample sites

-Site Code Location description AIR006221 On the banks of the Waiwhakaiho River, north of Harvey Normans AIR006222 On Devon Road opposite Ravensdown's site entrance AIR006227 On the north side of the railway and the east side of Smart Road AIR006224 Property between Queens Road and Alberta Road, approximately 100 metres from the roadside AIR006225 Vacant section on Craig Place off Hurlstone Drive AIR006226 Site on the verge of roadway at the front of Toops carpark
+Site Code Location description AIR006221 On the banks of the Waiwhakaiho River, north of Harvey Normans AIR006222 On Devon Road opposite Ravensdown's site entrance

+Site Code Location description AIR006227 On the north side of the railway and the east side of Smart Road AIR006224 Property between Queens Road and Alberta Road, approximately 100 metres from the roadside AIR006225 Vacant section on Craig Place off Hurlstone Drive AIR006226 Site on the verge of roadway at the front of Toops carpark